 Summer memories last a lifetime, so we need to pay attention to what the kids have said in this study.

 Instead of spending money on expensive outings let’s make sure they have the freedom to go outside, build dens, have water fights, climb trees and play in mud.

 Instead of worrying about enriching educational activities or Pinterest worthy summer activities let’s just invite their friends over.

-While they make their own fun we can sit back, enjoy a good summer read, and sip on a cold beverage.
+While they make their own fun we can sit back and sip on a cold beverage.

 How does that sound?